Forest glass: Control of colour

 Experimenting with the new technology, the forest glassmakers found it difficult to achieve the high standards of clarity and colour of the Roman methods, due mainly to the great variability of colour-controlling elements in the raw materials.
 European sand and soil is generally higher in iron and manganese.
 Iron gives a blue-green tinge to glass under usual furnace atmosphere conditions, but also may give a yellow colour.
 Manganese has its own purple colour which may balance out the iron colour to make colourless glass.
 For instance, glass made from beech wood grown on meagre lime-rich soil (e.g. Kleinlutzel, Jura) is high in manganese and thus, nearly colourless while that in a clay-rich area (e.g. Court-Chalvet, Jura) is olive green.
 Thus, a variety of colours may be produced and experimentation allowed the glassmakers to progress from the early muddy green-yellow-brown colours toward clear-coloured and colourless glass.
 Local conditions allowed some areas to produce finer glass at an earlier stage.
-In Bohemia at the end of the sixteenth century the decolourising powers of manganese were used to produce a clear glass suitable for engraving.
+In Bohemia at the end of the 16th century the decolourising powers of manganese were used to produce a clear glass suitable for engraving.
 The amount of carbon left in the wood ash also may affect the colour of the glass by modifying the furnace atmosphere.
 The glass in York Minster has been shown to be 90% naturally coloured, without added colorants.